 - Here, P(data) has been omitted (doesn't depend on parameters.
-It contributes as a constant normalization and will be discussed later). - The trouble being that it is hard to define P(theory) = a "degree of belief" in a theory.
+It contributes as a constant normalization). - The trouble being that it is hard to define P(theory) = a "degree of belief" in a theory

 Bayesian statistics proves no fundamental rule for assigning the prior probability to a theory, but once this has been done, it says how one's degree of belief should change in the light of experimental data